 Lipstick is not for everyone, and it’s certainly not for every occasion either.
 Tinted lip balm, on the other hand, is perfect when you want a toned down natural look, and it’s great to use everyday.
 It makes a great gift too!
-Just find a pretty little tin et voilà – a berry beautiful lip balm for under R9, and ready in just under 5 minutes.
+You can make this berry beautiful lip balm for under R10, and it’ll be ready in just 10 minutes.

 Lasted me about: 6 months (using every morning)

-Shea butter is expensive, but so worth it.
-There’s so much you can make with it.
+Shea butter and iron oxide is relatively expensive, but it’s so worth it.
+There’s so much you can make with it other than lip balm.

 CHERRY ON TOP